 Above, she is helping me test out my new flash diffuser.

-He was a gorgeous child and is as handsome in his mid-teens.
+He was a gorgeous child and is just as handsome in his mid-teens.
 How could he miss?
-Great Genes.
+Great Genetic material.

 Maryland, 16 October 2021, after our Family Autumn Farm Trip

 This may be the beginning of a fantastic collaboration between grandfather and granddaughter.

 Taken in the afternoon sun, just before nap time with her Kady dazzling her with a squeaky-toy, SGM took her fingers out of her mouth just as I pushed the shutter release.

 Nikon D850, 50mm

 I took this photo of Sally, our best friend, and my dancing and drinking partner, during a visit while we were station with the Paras.
 It was a good time.

 Those long walks back home from Eushot Pub were hilarious.

 Sal is still as beautiful as she approaches her 70s.